Sex Worker HIV Risk: What the Evidence Actually Says

 Tap to expand

-Incidence speaks to current transmission dynamics.
-A 2024 systematic review and meta-analysis reported substantially higher incidence among women engaging in sex work compared with the general population.
+Incidence-focused evidence from sub-Saharan Africa shows substantially higher current HIV acquisition rates among women engaging in sex work compared with the general population.
 [4]

 Tap to expand